 Hannah was FREAKING OUT while taking her first steps through Rosemary Beach.
 Truly, this is a place that we cannot sufficiently describe to you.
 You NEED to go see it for yourself.
 This small beach town is filled with magnificent, European-esque homes, elaborate landscaping, and unique architecture.
 The level to which this place is perfectly manicured, is mind-blowing.
 I have never seen my wife in a happier state.

 Okay, now take any expectations that you have for Rosemary Beach, and dial them up about ten notches as you enter Alys Beach.
 This is one of those places that you won't believe exists.
 Let me paint a picture for you.
 This beach town sits on the Gulf, and is filled with multi million dollar homes boasting architecture and design akin to that of Greece.
-There are rules in this town, one of which being that every single home has to be white.
+Every single home has to be white (every. single. one).
 Grab lunch at George's, and take a short stroll around town to enjoy a few minutes of mesmerization.

 Beaches worth visiting - Carillon Beach, Inlet Beach, Blue Mountain Beach, Seacrest Beach, and of course Rosemary and Seaside.
 NOTE : some do not have public access.